 Total credits are indicated for each program listing in the catalog.
-A student who exceeds 150% of the maximum time frame is no longer eligible for financial aid.
-In calculating Pace/CCR and Duration of Eligibility, the following grades will be considered attempted, but will not be considered as credits successfully completed or earned: F/FA/FD, U/UD/UN, W/WD/WF/WP, I.
+A student who exceeds 150% of the maximum time frame is no longer eligible for financial aid unless a successful appeal is granted.

+Credits and grades considered in determining Satisfactory Academic Progress